Nutrition for Wellbeing

 Learning outcomes

-• Enable teachers to support children in growing and preparing food at school through a variety of initiatives and resources, including Food Dudes, Incredible Edibles, and Safefood Tastebuds.
+• Enable teachers to support children in growing and preparing food through school-based initiatives and programmes.

-• Raise awareness of the Wellbeing Policy Statement and Framework for Practice as a means of engaging schools in the planning, implementation and evaluation of health-related activities under the school self-evaluation process.
+• Explore the Wellbeing Policy Statement and Framework for Practice to support planning, implementation, and evaluation of wellbeing initiatives within the school self-evaluation process (SSE).

 About the Author